w3f/General-Grants-Program/howtohostameeup.md

 * Try to avoid hosting a meetup if similar events are taking place on the same day and in the same location.
 * Whilst it can help to pick up numbers by hosting around a related conference, we feel that meetups are local community driven initiatives and are not purely a numbers game.
-* We find that members prefer to attend meetups when their dairies are more open in the first half of the week Monday to Wednesday.
+* We find that members prefer to attend meetups when their diaries are more open in the first half of the week Monday to Wednesday.

 ## Finding A Venue